danielnuriyev/danielnuriyev.github.io/README.md

 - clean
 - quiet

-The goal of location management is to declutter your attention.
+A proper place declutters your attention.

 ### Body